Saturn Bomberman

-is an action game by Hudson Soft for the Sega Saturn.
-The twelfth installment in the Bomberman series, it was first released in Japan on July 19, 1996, in Europe in May 1, 1997, and in North America in September 4, 1997.
+is an action game by Hudson Soft for the Sega Saturn, hence the game's title.
+The eleventh installment in the Bomberman series, it was first released in Japan on July 19, 1996, in Europe on May 1, 1997, and in North America on September 4, 1997.
 It is best known for its multiplayer functionality for up to ten players using multitaps.
 It received praise for its gameplay and multiplayer, but criticism for not advancing the Bomberman series enough.

 Gameplay

 Like most Bomberman games, Saturn Bomberman features a battle mode as well as a story mode.
 Along with them is a master mode in which the player races to finish a series of levels after which the player is given a rank based on how much time is taken.
 This time is then saved to memory and kept on a scoreboard for future reference.
 The game also features several new powerups.

 Saturn Bomberman utilises Dinosaur helpers, which are initially found as eggs released upon the destruction of a soft block.
 Dinosaurs come in three levels: babies (the weakest), adolescents, and adults (the strongest).
 Dinosaurs can only take one hit no matter how large they are.
 If a player is riding a dinosaur when this happens, the dinosaur takes the hit instead of the player.
 As powerups are collected, a special meter at the top of the screen slowly builds up.
 Once this meter is full, the dinosaur will grow one level, from baby to adolescent or adolescent to adult.
 However, in battle mode this system works differently.
 Whenever a player collects an egg while riding on a dinosaur, the dinosaur will grow.
 The player can jump off of the dinosaur at any time.